CrossRef and DOI Numbers

 APA Editing

 The most common agency that registers articles with doi numbers is CrossRef.
-The CrossRef database, https://www.crossref.org, is a great source for researchers to find articles on their topic or to find missing reference information for their sources.
+The CrossRef database (https://www.crossref.org) helps researchers find articles and missing reference information.
 For example, if a researcher forgets to include the retrieval information of online sources while conducting and recording research, then he or she can search the CrossRef database for that information.
 To search the database, simply copy and paste the title of the article into the “Search Metadata” feature on the homepage of CrossRef.
-If the article is registered with a doi number, it will appear within the first few search results.
+If an article has a DOI number, it appears in the first few search results.
 The database also identifies the author name(s) date, and volume and page numbers, in addition to the doi number.

 The CrossRef database is a great resource to use when conducting research and when polishing up the reference list.
-Make sure to use this free and convenient database to fill in missing retrieval information for online sources, which will help ensure your reference list meets all APA requirements for publication.
+Use this free database to find missing retrieval information and ensure your reference list meets all APA requirements.